Avicted/galaxy_visualization_raylib/README.md

 # Prerequisites
-The project has has been setup with CMake, you can build the project with bash, make or meson.
+The project has has been setup with CMake, you can build the project with either build.sh, Meson, Make, CMake or build.bat.

 ```bash
 base-devel cmake clang git